soraxas/firmware/README.md

 3) Understanding this readme:

-    - Go through each section of commands - just reading the introduction line will give you some idea about available  types of commands.
+    - Go through the sections of the reference manual - just reading the introduction line will give you some idea about available  types of commands.
     - Read through examples in order to understand how the constructs can be combined.
     - Understand how to read the stated ebnf grammar.
-Using the grammar will give you precise instructions about how your command should be written.
+Using the grammar will give you precise instructions about how your commands should be constructed.
 In case you don't know anything about grammars:
           - The grammar describes a valid expression via a set of rules.
 At the beginning, the expression equals "BODY".
 Every capital word of the expression to be "rewritten" by a corresponding rule - i.e., the identifier is to be replaced by an expression which matches right side of the rule.
-          - Notation: `<>` mark user-understandable explanation of what is to be entered. `|` operator indicates choice between left and right operand.
+          - Notation: `<>` mark informal (human-understandable) explanation of what is to be entered. `|` operator indicates choice between left and right operand.
 It is typically enclosed in `{}`, in order to separate the group from the rest of the rule. `[]` denote optional arguments.
 Especially `[]+` marks "one or more" and `[]*` arbitrary number.

 ## Examples
 **Note that every command (i.e., every line in the examples) has to be inputted as a separate action!** Also note that macros are being run "asynchronously" (i.e., interleaved with other event handling) at a pace of at most one action per update cycle.
 A macro action may take one or more update cycles to complete (esp. delay commands and all commands which interfere with usb reports).